 - Job responsibilities

-I’d also recommend “humanizing” the persona with a name and image.
-Doing so tends to bring out more of our emotional, empathetic side rather than looking at the potential customer as a number to slot somewhere into a sales funnel like a puzzle piece.
+I also recommend “humanizing” the persona by giving them a name and image.
+This brings out more of our emotional, empathetic side, versus looking at the potential customer as a number to slot somewhere in a sales funnel like a puzzle piece.

 For our example here, we’ve chosen to work with Lucy, a marketing director in her late 40s.

-Because of the huge growth in social media, Lucy’s looking for a way to streamline the interaction process on social media without losing the “personability” of the brand.
+Because of the huge growth in social media, Lucy’s looking to streamline the interaction process on social media without losing the “personability” of the brand.

 She’s in the market for a solution and wants to make a confident decision quickly.